 Writing content for marketing emails differs from writing for other digital channels and offline marketing.
 Marketing emails need to be relevant but catchy and easy to read.
 However, the words you use could affect email inbox placement and deliverability.
 It can indeed get tricky!
-That’s why today, we want to share some email marketing copywriting tips with you to help you write better emails.
+That’s why today, we want to share some email copywriting tips with you to help you write better emails.

-Email Content Has Restrictions Too
+Email Copywriting Has Restrictions Too

 We are used to various digital marketing restrictions, such as counting characters in a Tweet, or specific image sizes for Pinterest Pins.
 While email marketing doesn’t necessarily require you to count your characters, it certainly needs lots of effort.